Methods for simulating string-net states and anyons on a digital quantum computer: Introduction

 \section{Introduction}

 Starting with the discovery of the fractional quantum Hall (FQH) effect \cite{tsui:1982}, a rich zoo of topologically ordered phases of matter has been discovered \cite{Wen1990a,wen:2017}.
 Topologically ordered phases do not fall into the conventional Landau symmetry breaking paradigm but are instead characterized by their long-range entanglement.
 This long-range entanglement can in turn give rise to some unique physical properties such as the topological ground state degeneracy dependent on the boundary conditions of the system.
 A particularly exotic feature of topologically ordered phases in two-dimensional (2D) systems is manifested by emergent anyonic excitations that exhibit fractional abelian or non-abelian braiding statistics.
-Despite extensive experimental efforts to detect anyons, only recently signatures of the abelian anyonic statistics have been demonstrated in $v = 1/3$ FQH states via collision and interferometry experiments \cite{bartolomei:2020,nakamura:2020}.
+Despite extensive experimental efforts to detect anyons, it is only recently signatures of the abelian anyonic statistics have been demonstrated in $v = 1/3$ FQH states via collision and interferometry experiments \cite{bartolomei:2020,nakamura:2020}.
 Meanwhile, even though experimental signatures consistent with non-abelian anyonic statistics have been observed in FQH states at $\nu=5/2$ and $7/2$~\cite{Willett2009a,Willett2013b,Willett2019}, its definitive confirmation remains elusive thus far.

-While the search for physical systems hosting topological order and methods of its detection remains an active area of research, another route towards realizing topological states is through their simulation in suitable quantum systems.
+While the search for physical systems hosting topological order and methods of its detection remains an active area of research, another route toward realizing topological states is through their simulation in suitable quantum systems.
 To this end, exactly solvable models play a special role; they can serve as a test bed for calibrating the system in order to realize the established properties before venturing into the unknown.
 A quintessential example of soluble models of topological order is provided by string-net models~\cite{levin:2005}.
-These are lattice models whose low energy physics is described by a non-chiral doubled topological quantum field theory (TQFT)~\cite{Turaev1992,Freedman:2004}.
+These are lattice models the low-energy physics of which is described by a non-chiral doubled topological quantum field theory (TQFT)~\cite{Turaev1992,Freedman:2004}.
 String-nets also have an intimate connection to quantum computation: Abelian string-net models can be regarded as a family of quantum error-correcting codes~\cite{Pankovich:2018} and certain non-abelian string-net models can be used for universal quantum computation in relation to Turaev-Viro codes~\cite{koenig:2010}.